The Dentist Will See You Now. But Should You Go?

 What about the orthodontist?

-Daniella Smith, of Silver Spring, Md., saw her dentist for a cleaning in late May, and that's when she also resumed orthodontist visits for her two children, ages 12 and 15.
+Daniella Smith of Silver Spring, Md., saw her dentist for a cleaning in late May, and that's when she also resumed orthodontist visits for her two children, ages 12 and 15.

-"I was pretty impressed by all the new measures," says Smith, including staff opening all doors, and no use of the high-powered polisher during her cleaning.
+"I was pretty impressed by all the new measures," says Smith, including staff opening all doors and not using the high-powered polisher during her cleaning.
 The kids were advised to brush their teeth just before coming to the office, to cut down on saliva being sprayed during an appointment.

-"With all the time and money spent on the kids' braces, we really didn't want their teeth to move back," says Smith, "which is why we made appointments when the office opened back up."
+"With all the time and money spent on the kids' braces, we really didn't want their teeth to move back," Smith says, "which is why we made appointments when the office opened back up."

-Ideally, dentists would test their patients for COVID-19 ahead of their appointments and reschedule anyone who test positive.
-But the "point of care" tests that can give results in about 15 minutes can produce false results, says Marko Vujicic, chief economist, and vice president at the ADA's Health Policy Institute.
+Ideally, dentists would test their patients for the coronavirus ahead of their appointments and reschedule anyone who tested positive.
+But the "point of care" tests that can give results in about 15 minutes can produce false results, says Marko Vujicic, chief economist and vice president at the American Dental Association's Health Policy Institute.

-"We're keeping our eyes on testing to see if there will be an effective way we can truly determine the COVID status of patients before treatment," says Vujicic.
+"We're keeping our eyes on testing to see if there will be an effective way we can truly determine the COVID status of patients before treatment," Vujicic says.
 "Until then, we are advising dentists to take an abundance of caution according to the guidelines when it comes to treating patients."

-"I think everyone is looking for the best science as we go forward," says Connie White, the president of the Academy of General Dentistry and interim dean for clinical programs at the University of Missouri-Kansas City School of Dentistry.
+"I think everyone is looking for the best science as we go forward," says Connie White, president of the Academy of General Dentistry and interim dean for clinical programs at the University of Missouri-Kansas City School of Dentistry.
 The National Institute of Dental and Craniofacial Research is soliciting coronavirus-related research proposals on, among other things, ways to improve disinfection and prevent disease transmission.

 Meanwhile, White and other dental leaders also say they realize continued upticks in coronavirus cases across the U.S. could result in dental offices being told to shut again in certain regions.

-"I hope that's not the case, of course," says White.
+"I hope that's not the case, of course," White says.
 But with openings and closures in flux, it's a good idea to make sure any dental procedure begun during one appointment can be concluded soon thereafter.
 "Patients should discuss with their dentist what is necessary to do right now and what can wait," White advises.

 Remember, infectious disease specialists note, that we all have important responsibilities as patients, too, to let the dentist know before or on the day of the appointment if we're feeling sick in any way.
 We're all in this together — if you're sick, stay home.